Shane Woewodin: Collingwood

 In the aftermath of the 2002 season, in which Woewodin improved on his 2001 but was still unable to recapture his 2000 Brownlow-winning form, Melbourne sought to trade Woewodin to Collingwood as they felt he was underperforming given that he became one of the highest-paid AFL footballers at the end of the 2000 season.
-Woewodin held general discussions with Collingwood initially, but the media speculated that he was keen to remain at Melbourne and ultimately would accept a reduced salary.
+Woewodin held general discussions with Collingwood initially, but the media speculated that he was keen to remain in Melbourne and ultimately would accept a reduced salary.
 However, Woewodin was traded to Collingwood for a first-round draft pick (which Melbourne used on South Australian half-back/midfielder Daniel Bell).

 In the days and weeks following his trade, it was revealed that Melbourne approached Woewodin at the end of the season with the view of negotiating a salary reduction.
 It was rumoured that Woewodin offered to reduce his $500,000 per year contract by approximately $50,000 per year.
 However, Melbourne officials publicly stated that, specific figures aside, it was clear that Woewodin would never agree to the (substantial) reduction they had in mind.
 Accordingly, they entered into confidential negotiations with Collingwood.
 As part of the trade, it was believed that Melbourne would pay approximately $320,000 of Woewodin's salary in his first year at Collingwood and Collingwood would pay the balance of $180,000.
-In the second year, Melbourne and Collingwood were to pay his salary in equal shares and in his third year, Collingwood would shoulder most of his salary, thereby creating room in Melbourne's salary cap.
+In the second year, Melbourne and Collingwood were to pay his salary in equal shares and his third year, Collingwood would shoulder most of his salary, thereby creating room in Melbourne's salary cap.

 Woewodin was informed of his trade to Collingwood while holidaying in Mauritius.
 Woewodin was understandably shattered to have been moved on without any significant warning.
 A verbal war of words between Woewodin and Melbourne coach Neale Daniher, in particular, continued until the Melbourne–Collingwood Queen's Birthday match of 2003.
 After publicly stating he hoped the Magpies would "smash" his old side, Woewodin got his "revenge", picking up 22 touches in the Pies' 52-point victory.
 It was the only time Collingwood defeated Melbourne during his three-year stint at the club.